joelzarco/classification-with-pytorch/README.md

 # First PyTorch Project: Rice Classification

-This repository contains my first project exploring the PyTorch deep learning framework.
-The goal of this project is to build a simple neural network to classify rice grains based on their characteristics.
+This repository contains a simple project exploring the PyTorch deep learning framework.
+The goal of this notebook is to build a simple neural network to classify rice grains based on their characteristics.

 ## Project Description